 Stay tuned for more updates on this attraction soon!

-I want to know what you think about the Guardians of the Galaxy roller coaster coming to Epcot…
+I want to know what you think about the Guardians of the Galaxy roller coaster in EPCOT…

 - Are you looking forward to this new ride?

-- Do you think it belongs in Epcot?
+- Do you think it belongs in EPCOT?

 Let us know in the comments section below!